greg-dev/smo3-bcast-recorder/README.md

  * run `node . store 10438720`
 4. To access protected broadcasts in all above cases use the password as an optional parameter, for example:
  * run `node . record mashka4189 1234`
+5. To keep tracking newest broadcasts and automatically capture your favs use the `watch mode`, and pass the latest broadcast id and set time interval (the reasonable value is from 10 to 60 seconds).
+* run `node . watch 10438720 30`

 >Note: Avoid running more than 75 capture processes at the same time or you will get your IP banned.

->Note: The command below might be useful to find and kill unwanted capture processes:
+>Note: The command below might be useful for finding and killing unwanted capture processes:
 <br/>
 >`ps | grep 'rtmpdump' | cut -d ' ' -f 1,25`